griddo/griddo-dxp/README.md

 - **Team Autonomy**: Empowers non-technical teams to create and update content without IT bottlenecks.
 - **Scalability**: Supports 93+ websites and 68,000+ pages, as used by 13 institutions and 519 active users.
 - **SEO Excellence**: AI-driven SEO tools and fast load times improve search rankings and user experience.
-- **Integration Flexibility**: Connects with existing tools (e.g., Hotjar, Google Maps) to streamline workflows.
+- **Integration Flexibility**: Connects with existing tools in the marketing stack (e.g., Hotjar, Google Analytics, Maps) to streamline workflows.

 > "Griddo’s framework is fast, flexible, and secure, offering optimal performance for SEO and load times."
 > — Alejandro Alonso, Universidad Europea